michaelloistl/RealmKit/README.md

-**This Swift framework is work in progress which means that I might introduce breaking changes quite regularly.**
+# RealmKit

+## A Work In Progress

+RealmKit is still in early design and development which means that any implementations will (likely) break as RealmKit evolves.

 ## Todo's

+- [ ] Bug fixes
 - [ ] Documentation
 - [ ] Tests